dragonflyoss/nydus/docs/data-deduplication.md

 # Node Level CAS System (Experimental)
 Data deduplication can also be achieved when accessing Nydus images.
 The key idea is to maintain information about data chunks available on local host by using a database.
 When a chunk is needed but not available in the uncompressed data blob files yet, we will query the database using chunk digest as key.
-If a record with the same chunk digest already exists, it will be reused.
+If a record with the same chunk digest already exists, it will be reused to reduce duplicate data downloads.
 We call such a system as CAS (Content Addressable Storage).

 ## Chunk Deduplication by Using CAS as L2 Cache